 The carrying case is good.
 It's similar to the Anker Soundcore Life Q35 Wireless with an oval design and a fully-closing zipper.
 There's a cloth-like fabric inside, but unlike the Q35, there isn't a diagram as to how to place the headphones in the case.

-These headphones have a v-shaped sound profile that's well-suited for genres like rock and pop.
-They deliver intense thump, rumble, and boom, while sibilants like cymbals are crisp and bright.
-However, vocals and instruments sound harsh and lack some detail.
-Luckily, their companion app supplies a graphic EQ and presets to help you customize their sound to your liking.
+These headphones have a V-shaped sound profile that's well-suited for genres like rock and pop.
+In the low-end, they deliver intense thump, rumble, and boom.
+Their mid-range sounds forward, which fans of vocal-led music might appreciate, but their inconsistent treble range can render sounds like cymbals alternately dull or piercing depending on their pitch.
+Luckily, their companion app supplies a graphic EQ and presets to help you customize their sound.

 Note: These headphones have a high noise floor.
-It's the noise naturally created by electronic devices, and in most headphones, the noise floor is low enough that you can't hear it.
+This is the sound naturally created by electronic devices, and in most headphones, the noise floor is low enough that you can't hear it.
 The high noise floor in these headphones is caused by the ANC if it's set to 'Adaptive' or 'Max' once turned on.
 Over time, the noise becomes less noticeable, but it's still present, which is a bit annoying.
+Turning on the ANC also changes the sound profile slightly.

 The imaging performance is excellent.
 Although other headphones from this manufacturer, like the Anker Soundcore Life Q35 Wireless and the Anker Soundcore Life Q30 Wireless, show L/R phase mismatch, which can cause inaccuracies in the stereo image, these over-ears don't display these issues.
 This may indicate better quality control with this model, but imaging varies between units and can also be related to headphones' ergonomics.
 That said, our unit's drivers are well-matched, which ensures that sound objects like voices are accurately reproduced in the stereo image.

-The Anker Soundcore Space Q45 Wireless' passive soundstage performance is poor.
+The Anker Space Q45's passive soundstage performance is poor.
 They're closed-back headphones, so their soundstage doesn't seem as open or spacious as open-back headphones.
-Their soundstage also seems unnatural, small, and as if sound is coming from inside your head rather than from speakers in the room around you.
+Their soundstage is also perceived as unnatural, small, and as if sound is coming from inside your head rather than from speakers in the room around you.

 The weighted harmonic distortion performance is decent.
-There are a couple of small peaks in the low treble at moderate and high volumes, but they're very hard to hear, even with real-life content.
+There are a few small peaks in the low treble at moderate and high volumes, but they're very hard to hear, even with real-life content, as they affect very narrow frequency bands.
 As a result, most frequencies fall within good limits, which results in relatively clear and pure audio reproduction.

 These are the settings used to test these headphones.
 Our results are only valid when used in this configuration.

-The Anker Soundcore Space Q45's noise isolation performance is outstanding.
-Unlike previous headphones from this manufacturer's Q lineup, they have an adaptive ANC system, which the manufacturer advertises to adapt to your surroundings automatically.
-They can block out slightly more ambient noise than the Anker Soundcore Life Q30 Wireless.
-If you're on your daily commute or on a noisy flight, they can easily block out the low rumbles of engines.
-They can also easily reduce ambient chatter and can cut down higher-pitched noise like the hum of computer fans.
+The Anker Q45's noise isolation performance is excellent.
+Unlike previous headphones from this manufacturer's Q lineup, they have an adaptive ANC system, so the ANC dynamically adapts to your surroundings to give you the best isolation possible.
+If you're on your daily commute or a noisy flight, they can cut down bass range noise like the low rumbles of engines.
+They can also easily reduce ambient chatter and higher-pitched noise like the hum of computer fans.
+As a whole, the ANC blocks out a lot more noise than their budget-friendly sibling, the Anker Soundcore Space One Wireless.

 The mic's recording quality is mediocre.
 Your voice sounds thin, dark, and lacking depth.
-While the recording quality isn't as good as the Anker Soundcore Life Q35 Wireless, your voice will still sound somewhat clear.
+While the recording quality isn't as good as the Anker Soundcore Life Q35 Wireless or the Sony ULT WEAR Wireless, your voice still sounds somewhat clear to the person on the other end of the line.

 The integrated mic's noise-handling performance is great.
 If you're taking a call in a noisy environment, the mic can keep the background sound low so your voice stays understandable and clear.